mcekwonu/encoder/README.md

-# encoder
+# Encoder
-Label and on hot encoder Python
+Label and one hot encoder Python